Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Learning Operator Growth

 In Fig.~\ref{fig:opgrowth}(c), we show this error, averaged over initially one-local and two-local operators.
 Remarkably, an FNO trained on the coarser grid still captures operator growth accurately, even beyond the training window.

 We emphasize again that the training procedure relies only on short-time, experimentally measurable data and makes no assumptions about the form of the underlying Hamiltonians.
-These properties make the FNO architecture broadly applicable, including for processing data from quantum computers.
-Importantly, our method requires data only from a short time interval, making it particularly practical, as current noisy intermediate-scale quantum (NISQ) devices are still limited by shallow circuit depths and short coherence times.
-Our approach points to a new paradigm: by combining measurements with FNO-based extrapolation, one can effectively extend the temporal horizon of quantum simulators beyond their coherence window.
+These properties make the FNO architecture broadly applicable to processing data from quantum simulator platforms.
+Importantly, our method requires data only from a short time interval, making it particularly practical, as current experimental setups are still limited by short coherence times.
+Our approach points to a new paradigm: by combining measurements with FNO-based extrapolation, one can effectively extend the temporal horizon of quantum experiments beyond their coherence window.
 This opens a practical route to probing long-time dynamics in regimes that would otherwise be too costly or impossible to probe directly.